Ziad-Ghanem-02/narrative-fc/README.md

 - Node.js and npm
 - A hosted Neon PostgreSQL database
 - An OpenAI-compatible API key and base URL

-The application uses the hosted database configured by `DATABASE_URL`.
-It does not use the ignored `backend/Database/worldcup.db` SQLite artifact or any local football database.

 ## Environment